-- Go Virtual.
-Utilize virtual meetings where appropriate to minimize transportation energy use.
+- Does your organization host virtual meetings to minimize transportation energy use?

-- Walk the Talk.
-Utilize walking meetings to encourage wellness and creative problem-solving.
+- Does your organization encourage walking meetings to promote wellness and creative problem-solving?

 - Borrow Instead of Buy.
 Rent, share or borrow items when possible.

 - Shop Savvy.
-Go to the NC State Waste Reduction and Recycling Office (WRR) for gently-used school supplies in lieu of purchasing new products.
+Go to the NC State Waste Reduction and Recycling Office (WRR) or NC State Surplus Sales for gently-used school supplies in lieu of purchasing new products.